Takfir: Takfir of Christians and Jews

 Turning the graves of prophets into places of worship is a "major kufr", and since an act of major kufr qualifies someone to be a kaffir, and since this was showing "iman outwardly" yet committed (major) kufr inwardly, they were guilty of turning their back on their religion for unbelief.

 History

 Early Islam

 Some Muslims (such as Muhammad Ibn Abd al-Wahhab, founder of Wahhabism) believe that one of the earliest examples of takfir was alleged to have been practised by the first Caliph, Abu Bakr.
 In response to the refusal of certain Arab tribes to pay the alms-tax (zakat), he is reported to have said: "By God, I will fight anyone who differentiates between the prayer and the zakat. ...
 Revelation has been discontinued, the Shari'ah has been completed: will the religion be curtailed while I am alive. ...
 I will fight these tribes even if they refuse to give a halter.
 Poor-due (zakat) is a levy on wealth and, by God, I will fight him who differentiates between the prayer and poor-due."
-Abu Bakr did not use the word kafir though.
+However, Abu Bakr did not use the word kafir.